jazzyisj/unavailable-entities-sensor/README.md

       |selectattr('state','in',['unavailable','unknown','none'])|map(attribute='entity_id')|list }}

 If you wish to monitor more than one specified domain you can use a selectattr filter to select a list of domains.
-The group rejectattr filter is also not required here.
+The group domain rejectattr filter is also not required here.

     {% set ignore_ts = (now().timestamp() - 60)|as_datetime %}
     {{ states|selectattr('domain','in',['sensor','binary_sensor'])